Diversity

 Recruiting For Diversity

-September 23 2008 - Recent research by the Chartered Management Institute (CMI), Department for Work and Pensions and Institute for Employment Studies (IES) examined recruitment trends, career aspirations and barriers faced by members of under-represented groups in the workplace.
+A major study by the Chartered Management Institute (CMI), Department for Work and Pensions and Institute for Employment Studies (IES) in 2008 examined recruitment trends, career aspirations and barriers faced by members of under-represented groups in the workplace.

-Stephen Timms, minister of state for employment and welfare reform, said:
+Stephen Timms, then minister of state for employment and welfare reform, said:

 "This study shows that it is vital that employers take a close look at the methods they use to attract new recruits and to appeal to all groups and not just a limited band of potential employees.
 Understanding the aspirations of the whole workforce is key to recruiting and retaining the best employees."